AIAScience/mflux-ai-tutorials/time-series-anomaly_detection/content.md

 ```

 ## Modeling
-Now we can create a model, fit to the data and make a forecast.
+Now we can create a model, fit it to the data and make a forecast.

 ```python
 model = fbprophet.Prophet()